immcantation/alakazam/docs/topics/countGenes.md

 once for each clone.
 Note, this is accomplished by using the most common gene within each `clone` identifier.
 As such, ambiguous alleles within a clone will not be accurately represented.

+fill
+:   logical of `c(TRUE, FALSE)` specifying when if groups (when specified) lacking a particular gene should be counted as 0 if TRUE or not (omitted)

 mode
 :   one of `c("gene", "family", "allele", "asis")` defining